wu87988622/ohara/docs/src/rest/rest-stream.rst

     202 Accepted

   .. note::
-     You should use :ref:`get streamapp <rest-streamapp-get-information>` to fetch up-to-date status
+     You should use :ref:`get streamapp <rest-stream-get-information>` to fetch up-to-date status

   .. code-block:: json